How to end a cover letter?

 - Always proofread your cover letter and check for typos and send your cover letter in pdf format unless explicitly asked to send in a particular form.

-If you want to create a cover letter, go to Hiration Cover Letter Builder and select from 20+ templates and create a professional cover letter all by yourself.
+Visit Hiration Cover Letter Builder and choose from 20+ templates and customize a cover letter by including all your required details.

-You can also avail yourself of our Resume Review Service, where you can upload your existing academic resume on our Online Resume Builder and get insight from professionals on what changes you can make in your resume to make it shortlist-worthy.
+Additionally, you can also avail our Resume Review Service, where you can upload your existing academic resume on our Online Resume Builder and get valuable feedback from our experts.